 Social Policy looks at the ways in which we as a society promote the welfare of individuals and families.
 You study central issues such as poverty, health, crime, education, homelessness and child protection.
 This includes looking at both the nature of social problems and also at the policies directed towards them by government, and at the role of voluntary and private welfare.
-Studying social policy, you develop the knowledge and skills to succeed in your future career
+Studying social policy, you develop the knowledge and skills to succeed in your future career,

-Studying both subjects gives a thorough, yet broad understanding of the surrounding issues, concepts and theories.
+Combining these subjects gives a thorough, yet broad understanding of the surrounding issues, concepts and theories.

 Term or year abroad

 Students undertaking Criminology joint degrees can apply to spend a Term or Year Abroad as part of their degree at one of our partner universities in North America, Asia or Europe.
 You are expected to adhere to any progression requirements in Stage 1 and Stage 2 to proceed to the Term or Year Abroad.
 For more information, see Go Abroad.

 Criminology at Kent was ranked 6th in The Times Good University Guide 2019.

 Social Policy at Kent was ranked 13th in The Times Good University Guide 2019 and 13th in The Guardian University Guide 2019.

 Of students studying Sociology and related subjects such as Criminology, who graduated from Kent in 2017 and completed a national survey, over 93% were in work or further study within six months (DLHE).

 All University of Kent courses are regulated by the Office for Students.

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.